-- iii) use of retained earnings to the extent possible to finance the project - iv) payment of dividend only if more earnings are available than needed to support the optimal capital budget.
+- ii) assessment of capital required to finance that budget - iii) use retained earnings to the extent possible to finance the project. - iv) payment of dividend only if more earnings are available than needed to support the optimal capital budget.

 Dividends are merely a residual remaining after all equity investments needs are satisfied.
-Residual dividend policy may be (i) pure residual dividend policy or (ii) smoothed residual dividend policy.
+Residual dividend policy may be: (i) pure residual, dividend policy (or) (ii) smoothed residual dividend policy.